NikhilGangaram/NG-Interactive-Lab-Hub/Lab 5/README.md

 ### Construct a simple interaction.

 * Pick one of the models you have tried, and experiment with prototyping an interaction.
-* This can be as simple as the boat detector showen in a previous lecture from Nikolas Matelaro.
+* This can be as simple as the boat detector shown in lecture.
 * Try out different interaction outputs and inputs.